daysch/groceries/README.md

 To change which stores are being checked, add an 'options' line in shopping_list.txt (see below).

 ## Running
+Make sure your computer will not go to sleep.

 Edit shopping_list.txt to contain your shopping list (see below).

 `python3 groceries.m`